-Saïd’s MBA class that entered in the fall of 2018 was comprised of 315 students.
-The median GMAT score of the class was 690.
-At the time of matriculation, the average student in the class was 28 years old and had completed 5 years of work experience.
+The Oxford MBA class that entered in the fall of 2020 was comprised of 311 students.
+The median GMAT score of the class was 680.
+At the time of matriculation, the average student in the class had completed 5 years of work experience.

-A full 93% of the students who began Saïd’s MBA program in 2018 are international.
-Just over a quarter of the class comes from North America, while 13% of students hail from South Asia, 18% from Europe and 12% from Eastern Asia.
-Women make up 39% of the class.
+A full 92% of the students who began Saïd’s MBA program in 2020 are international.
+A quarter of the class comes from North America, while 12% of students hail from South Asia and 5% from East Asia, 20% from Europe and 12% from Africa.
+Women make up 47% of the class.

-Applicants to Saïd may apply in one of four stages, which take place in mid-September, early November, mid-January, and early April.
+Applicants to Saïd Business School may apply in one of four stages, which take place in mid-September, late October, early January, and early April.
 However, the school strongly recommends applying early.
 To apply, candidates must submit academic transcripts, a GMAT score, a one-page CV, an online application form, two academic or professional references, two essays and a £150 application fee.
 Applicants who are non-native English speakers should also send in a TOEFL or IELTS.
 Once applications are completed, the admissions committee invites selected candidates to interview in person at Oxford, at overseas Information Events or via Skype with a faculty member, sector consultant or senior administration member.
 Interviews are required for admission.

 Essay Topic Analysis

-The following essay topic analysis examines Oxford Saïd (Oxford) MBA admissions essays for the 2018-2019 admissions season.
-You can also review essay topic analyses for all other the leading MBA programs as well as general Essay Tips to further aid you in developing your admissions essays.
-Oxford Saïd MBA Essay Topic Analysis 2018-2019 Let’s take a closer look at […]
+The following essay topic analysis examines Oxford Saïd (Oxford) MBA admissions essays for the 2022-2023 admissions season.
+You can also review essay topic analyses for other leading MBA programs as well as general Essay Tips to further aid you in developing your admissions essays.
+Oxford Saïd MBA Essay Topic Analysis 2022-2023 Let’s take a closer look […]

 Oxford / Saïd Interview Questions & Report: Round 1 / Adcom / Off-campus Hub